Skip to Content

 Homemade Salted Caramel Vodka

 A great bottle of Salted Caramel Vodka is available in the stores, and it super tasty.
-But this homemade version is closer to Bailey’s in consistency to the liqueur and flavor profile.
+But this homemade version is closer to Baileys Irish Cream in consistency to the liqueur and flavor profile.
+It almost tastes like brown sugar with caramel notes on the taste buds, perfect for dessert cocktails.

 Tan liqueur in a swingtop bottle, a Salted Caramel Vodka has a wooden bowl of salt next to it with a white spoon

 Then we added a pinch of salt, an eighth of a teaspoon.
 If it isn’t salty enough you can always add more later, or even add it to cocktails you make!
-You can also rim cocktail glasses with salt if it isn’t enough.
+You can also have a salt rim on a cocktail glass if it isn’t enough for special occasions.

 Ingredients Needed for the Salted Caramel Vodka

-• Vodka – any brand will do, just a plain bottle of vodka
+• Vodka – any brand will do, just a plain bottle of vodka.
+A nicer vodka will make a nicer caramel liqueur, though, so keep that in mind.

 • Caramels – wrapped caramels work great, or if you have access to meltable caramels, those will work too.
 Either way, you will be filtering the infused vodka through a coffee filter, which will get rid of any residue left behind by the caramels.
 Just simply cut the caramels in half to make infusing even easier and quicker.

 • Salt – you can use any kind of salt, table salt is fine, but we used sea salt.
+(Kosher or coarse sea salt is better!)
 Just a pinch of sea salt adds a great salty goodness to this Salted Caramel Vodka.
+Make sure to shake or stir to break up and dissolve that coarse salt.

 Tan liqueur in a swingtop bottle, a Salted Caramel Vodka has a wooden bowl of salt next to it with a white spoon